nils2/DL2-ZeroVis/joy.md

 CORRESPONDING RESULTS WILL BE SHOWN HERE

 #### T-SNE
+NOT FINISHED YET, BUT THE GIST IS THAT WE USE T-SNE TO SEE HOW THE RETRIEVAL EMBEDDINGS CORRELATE AMONGST THEMSELVES, SEE RESULTS NOTEBOOK FOR CODE AND PLOT.

 In this study, we leverage t-Distributed Stochastic Neighbor Embedding (T-SNE) (Van der Maaten et al., 2008), a non-linear dimensionality reduction technique that is particularly adept at preserving local structure within high-dimensional datasets.
 T-SNE calculates the similarity of data points in the high-dimensional space and then maps it to a lower-dimensional space.
 It uses gradient descent to minimizes the Kullback-Leibler (KL) divergence between the high and low-dimensional representations with respect to the locations of the points in the map.
 The output is a two- or three-dimensional representation of the data that can be easily visualized, preserving the structure and relationships inherent in the high-dimensional data space as much as possible.
 This dimensionality reduction algorithm is used to visualize nonlinear relations between the image embeddings, allowing for an better analysis of the retrieved tokens from the FROMAGe model.

 ## Conclusion
+So far all we can conclude is that the task is very difficult and that the benchmark is not a very good one, as the paper it is from mentioned 320 relations (there are only about 39) and they mention in the paper the relation countries-> cities but this should be flags->cities as for example australia in australia->canberra only exists in flags.

 ## Individual Contributions